ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/SerialCMPtools.md

 CPM doesn't know files have been dumped into a dirive externally, so you may have to move into a different drive and back again if you are in the drive you ae dumping files to, to see the changes.

 More details can be found in the RC20XX-file-transfer-programs Git hub https://github.com/ExtremeElectronics/RC20XX-file-transfer-programs

+If you wish to use the serial uart insted of the USB connection, you will need to re compile and change the CMakeLists.txt  stdio with the lines

+pico_enable_stdio_usb(z80disk  0)
+pico_enable_stdio_uart(z80disk  1)